3ddy1985/tic-tac-toe/README.md

 <br>
 ### Challenges:
 One of the biggest challenges I encountered was getting the game to recognize when a player had won.
 It took some trial and error to figure out the most efficient way to check for a winner using an array of winning combinations.

+Another challenge or should I say setback was that at some point I broke the code.
+Unfortunatly, I had no idea when I had done it so it took quite a while to fix it and edded up re-write over half of the JavaScript.
 <br>
 <br>
 ### Wins:
 I'm proud of how the game turned out overall.
 I think the user interface is clean and simple, and the game logic works well.
 I'm also proud of the code snippets I highlighted earlier, as I think they demonstrate my understanding of JavaScript and programming logic.
+However, a big win was getting it completed after having to re-write a lot of my code towards the end of the project timeline.
 <br>
 <br>
 ### Key Learnings/Takeaways:
-Through building this project, I learned more about working with JavaScript functions and arrays.
+Through building this project, I learned to implement more advanced JavaScript functions and arrays.
 I also gained more experience with event listeners and manipulating the DOM with JavaScript.
 Additionally, I learned about the importance of planning and pseudocode in the development process.
 <br>
 <br>
 ### Bugs:
-I did not encounter any bugs in this project.
+No major bugs other than me breaking the code, which has been fixed.
 <br>
 <br>
 ### Future Improvements:
-One potential improvement for this project would be to add a score tracker for multiple rounds of the game.
-Another improvement could be to add a computer player for a single-player mode.
-Overall, I'm happy with the current functionality of the game, but there is always room for improvement and expansion.
+* Finish making the app more responsive
+* Add an option to play against AI
+* Incorporate the ability for users to play over the internet using websockets
+* Allow users to add their name and choose icons